 Further on down this page is a reference manual, listing all knobs and functions in the interface

 For most people, MIDI Guitar “just works”.
 Unlike most hardware systems, you only have one parameter to adjust the tracking – a noise gate.

 You should generally leave the noise gate at its desault around one third, assuming that your guitar input signal use the full dynamic range (some cheap interfaces don”t).

 MIDI Guitar is tuned to be super responsive when you keep the noise gate low.
 That means, MIDI Guitar will rarely miss a note, even in the fastest legato runs.
 Most people like this responsiveness and that it helps to “connect” to the guitar and have a better play-feel.

 The flip side of very high responsiveness, is that it will sometimes produce spurious notes (very short, usually low velocity notes) at note onsets or offsets.
 The noise gate can remove the spurious notes, but at the cost of responsiveness.

 You should also stay in tune for best tracking quality.
 Use the built-in polyphonic tuner.

-The most compelling way to use MIDI Guitar is to let it drive another iOS synth.
+The most compelling way to use MIDI Guitar is to let it drive another iOS synth or a DAW like GarageBand.
 This way, MIDI Guitar output MIDI via Apple’s Virtual MIDI standard to any synth or DAW app.

 - Select the “External MIDI Output” patch.